BCDevOps/backup-container/docs/TipsAndTricks.md

 ERROR:  extension "set_user" does not exist
 ```

 These extensions are not supported on the Fedora operating system.
 Which is used as the base image for the backup container, `quay.io/fedora/postgresql-15:15`.
-Adding the `-I` flag to the verify and restore process allows the container to restore your database in a patroni cluster.
+Adding the `-I` flag to the verify and restore processes allows the container to restore your database in a patroni cluster.

 ```
 ./backup.sh -I -v all
 ./backup.sh -I -r <<service>>:<<port>>/<<db_name>>
 ```

-Note: Due to the ignore errors flad you will have to be more diligent that the backup process is working as expected with your database implementation.
+Note: Due to the ignore errors flag you will have to be diligent in verifying that that the restore process is working as expected with your database implementation.